Bence Bicsák: 2017: Wins his first World Triathlon Cup

 For 2017, the World Triathlon rankings database indicates that Bence Bicsák competed in 11 triathlon events and won gold in four of them.
 Overall, he placed within the top 10 in 73% of the events.
 2017 was a highly successful year for Bicsák.
-He would earn his first Triathlon World Cup in Tiszaujvaros.
+He would earn his first Triathlon World Cup in Tiszaújváros.

 In recognition of his excellent results and progress in 2016, in January 2017, Bence Bicsák was awarded by the Hungarian Triathlon Foundation for the second time.
 The Foundation awarded Bicsák the first award in 2014.
 As a beneficiary of the Hungarian 2020 Olympic training program, at the start of 2017, Bence Bicsák attended a training camp in the Canary Islands.
 Among the other training activities, and compared to Hungary's climate in the winter, the more favorable environment in the Canary Islands made it possible for Bicsák to bicycle 800 kilometers in two weeks.

 After participating in a two-week training camp in Cyprus on March 26, 2017, Bence Bicsák placed 4th at the 2017 Gran Canaria ETU Triathlon European Cup Elite event.
 There was much chaos in the swim portion of the race.
 He exited the water 12th, reached the breakaway bike group in the first 10 km of the bike segment, and powered during his run to a 4th-place finish for his first competition of 2017.

 On April 22, 2017, Bence Bicsák finished won gold at the Hungarian Sprint Duathlon National Championships held in Balatonboglar.

 On June 4, 2017, Bence Bicsák finished 9th in the Cagliari ITU Triathlon World Cup Elite event.
 The event marked the second time that Bicsák finished in the top ten in a World Cup, and as a result, he ranked 66th place in the world ranking.